Love Won't Wait: Critical and commercial reception

 While the album received mostly negative reviews, songs like "Love Won't Wait" were considered a stand-out by The Times.
 The Daily Mirror noted it as a "classic track you've known all your life".
 A reviewer from Music Week rated it four out of five, adding, "There's something vaguely reminiscent of those cheesy Seventies pop tunes about this Shep Pettibone-penned taster for Barlow's debut solo album.
 It's a killer all the same and the ex-Take That crowd will lap it up."
 The magazine's Alan Jones commented, "The Madonna-penned track sounds like an inferior Cliff Richard record, with Barlow making a bizarrely accurate facsimile of Sir Cliff's falsetto.
 None of which will prevent it from being a big hit, of course."
 The Sunday Mirror gave it seven out of ten, and cautioned that "Take That fans will lap up another smooth one from Gary, but I can't help thinking he's trying to turn into Elton John far too soon."

 In the United Kingdom, "Love Won't Wait" became Barlow's second solo number one single on the UK Singles Chart, following "Forever Love".
 It was number one for one week, and was present for a total of nine weeks within the top 100 of the chart.
 The British Phonographic Industry (BPI) certified it silver, for shipment of 200,000 copies of the single.
-The song also reached number one in Lithuania and Spain, and the top-ten of the charts in Denmark, Ireland and Taiwan.
+The song also reached number one in Spain, and the top-ten of the charts in Denmark, Ireland and Taiwan.
 In Australia, "Love Won't Wait" peaked at number 16 on the ARIA Singles Chart.